 What are the possible side effects of Amturnide?

 - Harm to an unborn baby causing injury or death.
 See “What is the most important information I should know about Amturnide?”

-- Angioedema.
-Aliskiren, one of the medicines in Amturnide, can cause swelling of your face, lips, tongue, throat, arms and legs, or the whole body.
-Get medical help right away and tell your doctor if you get any one or more of these symptoms.
+- Severe Allergic Reactions and Angioedema (hypersensitivity).
+Aliskiren, one of the medicines in Amturnide, can cause difficulty breathing or swallowing, tightness of the chest, hives, general rash, swelling, itching, dizziness, vomiting, or abdominal pain (signs of a severe allergic reaction called anaphylactic reaction).
+Aliskiren can also cause swelling of your face, lips, tongue, throat, arms and legs, or the whole body (signs of angioedema).
+Stop taking Amturnide and get medical help right away.
+Tell your doctor if you get any one or more of these symptoms.
 Serious allergic reactions can happen at any time while you are taking Amturnide.

 - Low blood pressure (hypotension).
 Your blood pressure may get too low if you also take water pills, are on a low-salt diet, get dialysis treatments, have heart problems, or get sick with vomiting or diarrhea.
 Drinking alcohol and taking certain medicines (barbiturates or narcotics) can cause low blood pressure to get worse.
 Lie down if you feel faint or dizzy, and call your doctor right away.

 - Worsening chest pain or heart attack.
 When you first start taking Amturnide or increase your dose, you may have a heart attack or your angina may get worse.
 If that happens, call your doctor right away or go directly to the nearest hospital emergency room.

 - Allergic reactions: Hydrochlorothiazide, one of the medicines in Amturnide, can cause allergic reactions.